kewisch/ical.js/README.md

 Run: `npm install ical.js`

-NOTE: ICAL.js will work with node 0.8.x, but the development dependencies contain packages that require a later version.
-Please use `npm install --production ical.js` for node 0.8.x
+ICAL.js has no dependencies and uses fairly basic JavaScript.
+Therefore, it should work in all versions of node and modern browsers.
+It does use getters and setters, so the minimum version of Internet Explorer is 9.

 ## Developing

-To set up the development environment, run the following steps:
+To contribute to ICAL.js you need to set up the development environment.
+This requires node 0.10.x or later and grunt.
+Run the following steps to get started.

     npm install -g grunt-cli  # Might need to run with sudo npm install .

-This will make sure all dependencies are installed and provide you with all the needed tools for working on ICAL.js
+You can now dive into the code, run the tests and check coverage.

 ### Tests